ansys/pyhps/examples/python_uv/README.md

 The above steps setup uv with the cache located in a shared folder, such that any dependency will only need to be downloaded once.
-However, if the bandwidth between this shared folder and the compute nodes is relatively slow, this can lead to long venv setuo times (on pclusters, a dozen seconds is typical for reasonably large dependencies).
+However, if the bandwidth between this shared folder and the compute nodes is relatively slow, this can lead to long venv setup times (on pclusters, a dozen seconds is typical for reasonably large dependencies).

 Instead, uv can also be setup to use node local caching: